nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/POMODORO.md

 When the timer goes off and your _break_ time begins, things change.
 This _break_ time when you focus on things _**other than** working on the task at hand_.
 During your _break_ time you should:

+1. Get away from your computer, move around a little, get some coffee...
+In short, _actually take a break_
+1. Check email, slack and/or social media
-1. Reflect upon the last _working_ period.
+1. Reflect upon the last _working_ period
     * What did you accomplish?
     * Are you being effective?
 Or, do you need to change your approach?
     * _**Are you stuck?
 Do you need help?**_
-1. Check email, slack and/or social media.
-1. Stand up, walk around a little.
-In short, _actually take a break_.
+1. Decide upon the next task to work on - _**keeping in mind your next task might be asking for help**_

 If, during your reflection, you decide you need help, you should ask for help.